mikekamornikov/UpgradeSpec/resources/docs/Usage.md

 $ uspec.phar generate:spec [options] [--] <path> [<version>]

 Arguments:
   path                                 Path to SugarCRM build we are going to upgrade version                              Version to upgrade to

 Options:
-  -D, --dump            Save generated spec to file
+  -D, --dump                           Save generated spec to file -U, --upgradeSource[=UPGRADESOURCE]  Path to a folder with SugarCRM upgrade packages
 ```

 ### Self update / rollback